The Cairo Poltergeist

 Regional Importance

-One of the few well-documented Middle Eastern poltergeist cases with:
+One of the few well-documented Middle Eastern poltergeist cases with official investigation, media documentation, multiple credible witnesses, and cross-cultural research interest.

 Islamic Context

-Demonstrates how poltergeist phenomena are interpreted within Islamic framework:
+Demonstrates how poltergeist phenomena are interpreted within an Islamic framework, including djinn possession/attack, spiritual warfare, religious countermeasures, and faith-based understanding.

 Witness Quality